Topics Map > GBIT Service Desk Services > Mac

-Topics Map > IT Help Desk Services > Wi-Fi > NetReg
+Topics Map > GBIT Service Desk Services > Wi-Fi > IoT (Internet of Things)

 Finding a MAC Address through Command Prompt

-1. Click on the start menu or hit Windows + R on your keyboard.
+1. Select the "Start" menu or press Windows + R on your keyboard.

 3. In the command

-4. Hit Enter.
+4. Press "Enter."
 Look for the heading called Ethernet Adapter Local Area Connection.